FeatureBaseDB/featurebase-docs/docs/cloud/cloud-databases/cloud-db-shaped-alter.md

 * [Learn how to install fbsql](/docs/tools/fbsql/fbsql-install)
 * [Connect to your Cloud database using fbsql](/docs/tools/fbsql/fbsql-connect-cloud-db)

-## Part one - obtain table definitions and download data
+## Part one - Backup your tables and data

 ### Step 1 - Generate SQL to recreate your tables